agamboa7/lab2-team10/SVM/README.md

-Of course.
-All image paths in the README have been updated to include the `plots/` directory prefix.

-Here is the revised file:

----

 # SVM with Feature Selection

 This script builds a pipeline to classify proteins based on the presence of a signal peptide (SP), focusing on the implementation and optimization of a Support Vector Machine (SVM).